 The mindset to get paid before you do any work.

 - Own your value.
-Make a list of all your skills and experiences which bring value to your work.
+List all of your skills.
+Then, add any experiences which add value to your work.
 Brainstorm everything.
 Include the special course you took several years ago.
 It may be the exact thing which solves your clients problem.
 Keep your list handy as a personal reminder during consultations with potential clients.

 - Practice saying your terms.
 Use a phrase like Ready to get started?
 We need to take care of the payment first.
-Practice saying it like it is part of your enrollment process rather than thinking of it as asking for money.
+Rather than think of it as asking for money, say it like this is part of your enrollment process .

-Discussing your rates and then asking for payment brings up all kinds of money issues for accounting professionals.
+Discussing your rates, and then asking for payment, brings up all kinds of money issues.
 It’s a reflection of your self worth and your beliefs.
-When that’s true, discussing money becomes highly uncomfortable.
-Discover how you can develop a positive money mindset to confidently discuss your fees.
+When that’s true, discussing money feels wrong.
+But, it doesn’t have to stay that way.

 Ready to get paid before you do any work?
 Follow these recommendations to increase your bottom line while lightening your workload.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.